Which License Do you Need to Charter a Boat in Croatia?

 Croatia is one of the most beautiful locations to charter in the Mediterranean.
 It has over 1,300 islands which you can explore.
 Amazing natural views, a friendly atmosphere, rich culture and delicious food will certainly create positive memories of your holiday.
 Whether you are looking to rent a bareboat charter or with a skipper, there will be plenty of options for you in Croatia.
+Thanks to its warm weather and calm wind, this country has close to perfect sailing conditions.
+It is ideal for beginning sailors who wish to gain some experience in operating a boat and for those who simply want to enjoy a calm and pleasant bareboat charter.

 Even while searching for a bareboat yacht charter in Croatia, you will come across the option of booking a skipper for your trip.
 It is because in some cases the skipper can still be obligatory even if you meet all the requirements for a bareboat charter.
 This is particularly the case with some larger boats where sometimes even the second skipper is legally required.
 In this article, we will look closer at the licence requirements in Croatia.